eanbit-rt/IntroductoryLinux-2019/README.md

 The planned topics include:
 1. Reminder on the structure of a command line: command name, parameters (short and long format) and arguments
+6. Refresher on grep.
+Simple examples
+7. Bash utilities like diff, cut, join
 2. Variables and variable expansion with the $ sign.
 The effect of single- or double-quoting

-3. String manipulation in Bash, with constructs like "${var:2:5}" or "${var%.tar} (see https://www.tldp.org/LDP/abs/html/string-manipulation.html)
-4. Arithmetic calculations in Bash, with "expr" or constructs like "$(( var + 1 ))"
 5. Shell scripts
 5. Tests and control structures.
 Things like `if \[ $a -ne 0 ]`, loops (for and while)
-6. Refresher on grep.
-Simple examples
-7. Bash utilities like diff, cut, join
+3. String manipulation in Bash, with constructs like "${var:2:5}" or "${var%.tar} (see https://www.tldp.org/LDP/abs/html/string-manipulation.html)
+4. Arithmetic calculations in Bash, with "expr" or constructs like "$(( var + 1 ))""
 8. Simple file processing with sed.
 9. awk.